sermon: Living by Faith: God's Grace (Part Two)

 Given 31-Dec-11; Sermon #1081; 73 minutes

-John Ritenbaugh, emphasizing the significance of grace against the backdrop of God's justice, affirms that it is indispensible for our salvation.
+Against the backdrop of God's justice, grace is indispensable for our salvation.
 Mercy is un-justice, but it does not violate God's righteousness.
 We are every bit as deserving of death as Nadab, Abihu, and Uzzah; at the time of our conversion, we were "dead men walking," in dire need of resurrection from spiritual death.
-God's grace is supporting and fulfilling us all along the way, but it does not mean "once saved-always saved;" it is possible to fall from grace, as Israel's experience in the wilderness symbolized.
+God's grace supports and fulfills us all along the way, but it does not mean "once saved-always saved;" it is possible to fall from grace, as Israel's experience in the wilderness symbolized.
 Even though we start out with a high hand, it is possible to fall away, losing God's grace incrementally by sinning willingly, reverting to the behavior of pre-converted days.
 The Greek vernacular denotation of charis is pleasing, gifted, charm or favored has bled through influencing the Latin gratia, somewhat skewing the concept of grace toward charm and influence.
 The apostles actually intended the meaning to be more a quality of benevolence given from a superior to a subordinate in order to empower.
 Grace, according to Merriam Webster, is actually the "unmerited divine assistance given to Christians for their regeneration and sanctification."
 Our salvation is benevolent gifting from beginning to end.
 If God did not gift us, we would not get through the wilderness.
 God gives grace because of His purpose, not because we are entitled to what we desire.
 Entitlements do not occur in God's plan.
 God's grace is the single most important aspect of our salvation.
 God's giving of it is completely unmerited on our part.
 Like our forebear Jacob, we had absolutely no influence regarding our calling.
 It is entirely possible that we were called while still in our mother's womb.
 That calling should humble us with overwhelming gratitude.
 God's grace permeates every aspect of

 This is the second sermon on the subject of grace in this series on “Living by Faith.”
 I especially want to emphasize grace at this point in the series so that we might be able to appreciate more strongly what God’s grace means to our salvation.
 I want us to understand grace especially as seen against the backdrop of God’s justice, and that is what He is fully—and I mean fully—justified in doing to us.
 It is a truth that there would be no salvation whatever seeing our consistent disobedience against His rule of us within His purpose.